Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### The documentation says I can do something but I can't make it work, what gives?

-Kaeon FUSION as a language is defined by it's specification.
+Kaeon FUSION as a language is defined by its specification.
+As such,
-As such, the documentation may be updated before the implementation is.
+the specification and documentation may be updated before the implementation is.
 If you encounter an inconsistency or any other problem, please let us know.
 We'll dispatch a team of highly trained rubber duckies to deal with with it immediately.